 2. Anse de Roccapina, Corse

-A small gem tucked in the fauna on the south west coast in the Sartène area, it’s fringed with a half-moon of sand as fine as talcum powder and a crystal-clear sea.
-Framing it, the unmissable Genovan tower and the Rocher du Lion, a high cliff on top of which you can see the outline of a lion’s head shaped by the wind.
+Among the 7 most beautiful bays in the Mediterranean Sea, you can choose a small gem tucked in the fauna on the southwest coast in the Sartène area, it’s fringed with a half-moon of sand as fine as talcum powder and a crystal-clear sea.
+Framing it, are the unmissable Genovan tower and the Rocher du Lion, a high cliff on top of which you can see the outline of a lion’s head shaped by the wind.

 3. Alimnia, Rhodes